Classes are held:

 Come join our martial arts family today for fun and fitness!

 Cuong Nhu Martial Arts Association is a federally recognized non-profit educational organization.
 Cuong Nhu is a martial art that blends the basic elements of a number of different styles.
 Cuong Nhu has its roots in Shotokan Karate and combines aspects of Aikido, Judo, Wing Chun, Vovinam, Tai Chi Chuan, and Boxing.
 It is this blending of hard and soft styles from which Cuong Nhu (pronounced Kung New) derives its name, which is Vietnamese for Hard (Cuong) - Soft (Nhu).

-The head instructor is Master Donald Williams, a 6th degree black belt with nearly 30 years of experience in Cuong Nhu.
-Senseis Mark Brandenburg, Kenric Lai, Reggie Stanley, Tom Pham, Nick Lippis and Matt Bahr assist Sensei Donald.
+The head instructor is Sensei Mark Brandenburg, a 4th degree black belt with 22 years of experience in Cuong Nhu.
+Senseis M-J White, Tom Pham, Nick Lippis, Matt Bahr, Elysse Rantanen and Cameron Adelsperger assist Sensei Mark.
+Master Donald Williams, a 6th degree black belt with nearly 30 years of experience provides guidance to the dojos in the region.
 Each brings their unique perspective to training that prepares students to become great martial artist and experience Cuong Nhu in a nurturing and fun way.
-Kicking, combinations, sparring and mat work are areas we love to explore.
+Kicking, combinations, sparring and mat work are areas we focus on.